August 10-11 (course 1) and 17-18 (course 2)

 - Plotting – make beautiful figures with ggplot

-Course Requirement: You will need a computer with course access (to install R before attending the course)
+Course Requirement: You will need a computer with administrator access (to install R and RStudio software before attending the course).

-*Due to a popular course we are running the course twice, tickets are limited.*
+*This is a popular course so we are running the course twice.
+Tickets are limited.*

 Please choose ONE course ONLY and attend the course that you are enrolled.